-So how do you get your business to stand out and attract customers by ensuring it is bonded and insured, making your business more trustworthy in customers’ eyes.
+Have your pet sitting business stand out and attract customers by ensuring it is bonded and insured.
+This makes your business more trustworthy in customers’ eyes.

-Liability.
+- General liability insurance.
 Liability coverage protects you from being held personally responsible for damage.
-Every pet business needs to have general liability insurance to protect against claims arising from accidental injury to people or pets and/or accidental property damage.
+Every pet business needs to have general liability insurance to protect against claims arising from accidental injury to people or pets or accidental property damage.
 Make sure that you have the kind of liability insurance that covers damage to property as well as injury to people and pets.

 - Professional liability insurance.
 You may also need professional liability insurance if you provide instruction or advice to your clients about their pets.
 This insurance protects you from claims or damage resulting from your professional advice or actions.
 Error and omissions insurance is one such type of professional liability coverage.
 For example, suppose that you’re a dog trainer as well as a pet sitter and you advised one of your clients to feed their dog a particular type of food that caused all the dog’s hair to fall out.
 General liability insurance may be no protection in this case, but professional liability insurance would cover you.

 - Coverage for injury or loss of customers' pets.
 A lot can happen to a pet while its owner is away—and not all of it is pleasant.
-As a pet sitter, sooner or later you’re going to have to deal with dogs, cats, or other pets that get sick or injured, run away, or even die on your watch.
+As a pet sitter, you will have to deal with dogs, cats, or other pets that get sick or injured, run away, or even die on your watch.
 You need the kind of insurance to help you pay for unexpected expenses such as emergency trips to the vet.

 Pet Sitter Insurance Providers